Real Talk About Blood Sugar and Insulin

 Who does this apply to?

 People of all ages and all body sizes.
 Large people can have perfect blood sugar and insulin, and thin people can be insulin resistant.
-Signs of insulin handling problems in teenagers are “male patterned” hair growth and irregular periods for teenage girls, sugar cravings, and an apple-shaped body where belly circumference is larger than hips.
+Signs of insulin handling problems in teenagers are “male pattern” hair growth and irregular periods for teenage girls, sugar cravings, and an apple-shaped body where belly circumference is larger than hips.

 Insulin resistance is so pervasive across populations, that really all adults, and some teens, should test for this on annual bloodwork.
 I am often the first to diagnose it in the populations I work with.
 People rarely come to me to balance blood sugar and insulin.
 However, they do come for PMS, irregular cycles, hot flashes, mysterious weight gain, brain fog, energy swings, headaches, poor sleep, and many many symptoms that are driven by blood sugar dysregulation.
 In the process of troubleshooting these symptoms, we often find insulin resistance.